Reviews You Can Rely On

 Credit: Jenna Ammerman

 Next, we looked at the tension knob adjustment of each chair.
-This knob sets the amount of resistance when reclining, and we scored each chair — if it had one — on how easy it is to reach and how easy it is to adjust to find your preferred setting.
+This knob sets the amount of resistance when reclining, and we scored each chair — if it had one — on how easy it was to reach and how easy it was to adjust to find your preferred setting.

 office chair - the sayl has an impressive set of adjustable features.